Khari Baoli: History

 Shop selling tea leaves, at Khari Baoli.

 Shop selling spices, at Khari Baoli.

 Carts parked on the Spice Market, Khari Baoli Road.

 Foundations of the Khari Baoli step-well were laid by Khwaja Abdullah Laazar Qureshi during the reign of Islam Shah (Salim Shah), the son of Sher Shah Suri.
 The work on this building was completed in the year 1551.
-Nothing remains of this baoli now, save copies of inscriptions that were preserved in works like Aasar Us Sanadeed (Sir Syed Ahmad Khan) and Miftah Al Tawarikh.
+In the present day, nothing remains of this baoli, save copies of inscriptions that were preserved in works like Aasar Us Sanadeed (Sir Syed Ahmad Khan) and Miftah Al Tawarikh.